stellarwp/restrict-content/readme.txt

 == Changelog ==

 = TBD =
-* Tweak - Updated branding references from StellarWP to Liquid Web.
+* Tweak: Updated branding references from StellarWP to Liquid Web.

 = 3.2.26 =
 * Fix: Fixed a fatal error when no payment gateways are enabled in telemetry data.